duskwuff/stm32f103-example/README.md

 * [OpenOCD](http://openocd.org/)
 * [Perl](https://www.perl.org/)

-* A STM32F103C8 "Blue Pill" or compatible board
+* A STM32F401CC "Black Pill" or compatible board
 * A ST-Link debug adapter (or a compatible clone)

 ## Building and debugging

-(Before you start: Make sure you have checked out the `STM32CubeF1` submodule.
+(Before you start: Make sure you have checked out the `STM32CubeF4` submodule.
 You can do this by running `git submodule update --init`.)

-Set both BOOT jumpers to 0, attach your debugger to the computer and the target, then start OpenOCD:
+Attach your debugger to the computer and the target, then start OpenOCD:

 ```
-openocd -f stlink-f1.cfg
+openocd -f stlink-f4.cfg
 ```

 Leave this running in one terminal, then launch: